WKOO: 100.5 Kix FM

-On July 1, 2019, WEGG broke away from its simulcast with WSTK and flipped to a classic country music format, as 100.5 Kix FM with Clay McCauley as program director.
-Clay McCauley had previously hosted a Sunday program on WEGG called The Big Kahuna's Gospel Train from 2009 to 2017.
+On July 1, 2019, WEGG broke away from its simulcast with WSTK and flipped to a classic country music format, as “100.5 Kix FM” with Clay McCauley as program director.
+Clay McCauley had previously hosted a Sunday program on WEGG called “The Big Kahuna's Gospel Train” from 2009 to 2017.

 On July 1, 2020, the call letters were changed to WKOO, marking the first time the callsign has been changed in the history of the radio station.

 On May 18, 2022, a petition was filed with the FCC to transfer ownership of WKOO from Conner Media Corporation to Clay McCauley's Mega Media.
+The sale, for $100,000, was consummated on September 8, 2022.